paulcuth/lua-tessel/README.md

 ## Built-in modules
 lua-tessel restores the developement environment on the Tessel back to a default Lua 5.1 environment.
-However there are also a few modules that are available to be loaded from package.preload:
+However, the following modules have also been added to package.preload and are available to require().

+Some thing to note when using these modules:
+- When calling methods on JS modules from Lua, always use the colon syntax.
+- `.end()` is used in some of the JS modules, but `t:end()` is invalid syntax in Lua. `t['end']()` can be used, but a `t:fin()` alias method is added for convenience.

 ### bit32
 Bitwise operations as described in the [Lua docs](http://www.lua.org/manual/5.2/manual.html#6.7).